88TDubs88/Rusty-Whitepaper/WHITEPAPER.md

 There is no incentive to actually learn

-Web3 remains disconnected from real-world skill building
+Web3 remains disconnected from real world skill building

 At the same time, crypto ecosystems struggle with:

-shallow engagement
+shallow engagement,

-short-lived speculation
+short-lived speculation,

-lack of meaningful utility
+And lack of meaningful utility

 ⚡ 2.
 The Insight